emilioforrer/haml_coffee_assets/README.md

 ### JavaScript runtimes

-HamlCoffeeAssets uses [ExecJS](https://github.com/sstephenson/execjs) to pick the best runtime to evaluate the CoffeeScript and generate the JavaScript template.
+Haml Coffee Assets uses [ExecJS](https://github.com/sstephenson/execjs) to pick the best runtime to evaluate the CoffeeScript and generate the JavaScript template.

 * With CRuby you want to use a V8 JavaScript Engine or Mozilla SpiderMonkey.